 ROUTE: Access the trailhead just east of the Historic Columbia River Highway.
 Here the path begins its gradual 2.3-mile climb under a canopy of maple and fir trees.
 At the half-mile point hikers can enjoy a bird’s-eye view of the 100-foot-tall Coopey Falls spraying down a dark basalt canyon wall.
 Once past the tiny wooden bridge spanning Coopey Creek, the well-trodden trail winds up several switchbacks leading to the remains of an old rock slide.
 After negotiating the boulder field, continue up the narrow ridge to the left and make the final scramble onto the wide open summit.
 Return the same way.
 Maps: www.gorgefriends.org

-GETTING THERE: Travel east on I-84 for 28 miles and take exit 28 toward Bridal Veil.
+GETTING THERE: Travel east from Portland on I-84 for 28 miles and take exit 28 toward Bridal Veil.
 Continue approximately ¾ of mile to the intersection of the Historic Columbia River Highway and park in the large lot to the right.
 No fees or permits required. —Brian Barker